-Wischik assesses how various marking algorithms (RED, REM, PI, BLUE) compare with the ideal but unattainable SPSP of Gibbens and Kelly.
-The comparison is in respect of how many packets they mark, and whether some designs are more prone to some flows being unfairly marked when other flows caused the congestion.
+Wischik assesses how various marking algorithms (RED, REM, PI, BLUE) compare with the ideal but unattainable SPSP of Gibbens & Kelly.
+It compares how many packets each marks, and whether some designs are more prone to some flows being unfairly marked when other flows caused the congestion.
 Wischik also proposes a new algorithm called ROSE that improves on them all [Wis99, §5].